GwangWooKim/SIR-modeling/README.md

 <img src="/imgs/model.png" width="85%" height="85%">

 # Application of PINN to SIR modeling
 This is an example of application of physics informed neural networks (PINNs).
-If you want to know more details, please refer to final_report.pdf in this repository.
+If you want to know more details, please refer to Final Report.pdf in this repository that contains backgrounds, methods, results, and discussion.

 ## Dependency
 * torch==1.13.1 (Perhaps?)